cseshubhamsinghal/Algorithmic-Trading/README.md

 Also, Platforms like Quantopian to be used in order to perform back testing in a more precise and effective manner.

 # METHODOLOGY
-Retrieving the tickers of S&P Company
+-Retrieving the tickers of S&P Company

-Fetch the data of stock from yahoo finance
+-Fetch the data of stock from yahoo finance

-Compiling data of S&P 500 Company
+-Compiling data of S&P 500 Company